stonexjr/geodesic_grid_dvr/README.md

 # GeodesicGridDVR Overview
+This repository has the source code and a simple test dataset for the paper "Interactive Ray Casting of Geodesic Grids" (EuroVis13).
+The [paper](http://vis.cs.ucdavis.edu/~jrxie/img/pub/2013.Interactive.Ray.Casting.of.Geodesic.Grids.pdf) and [errata](http://vis.cs.ucdavis.edu/~jrxie/img/pub/errata.pdf) is available for download.

 GeodesicGridDVR is an open source, GPU based high-performance direct volume rendering of [spherical geodesic grid](https://en.wikipedia.org/wiki/Geodesic_grid).
 The GeodesicGridDVR core rendering code is based on OpenGL GLSL, and runs on anything from laptop, to workstations.
 The rendering algorithm is based on the publication [Interactive Ray Casting of Geodesic Grids](http://vis.cs.ucdavis.edu/~jrxie/img/pub/2013.Interactive.Ray.Casting.of.Geodesic.Grids.pdf).